pepebe/modchecksum/README.md

 The complete list can be found here: https://github.com/pepebe/modchecksum/tree/main/checksums

 Additional setups for future version will be added from time to time.
 Older version if there is demand for this.

-## Versioning

-2022-04-20 version 0.0.1 proof of concept

-The snippet it is based on will be published at a later time.
-The main purpose of this repo is to store the hash databases for each modx version 2.7.0 and up.

-MODx3 might be also covered if it makes sense.

 ## Contribution